-- Peak flow monitoring: A peak flow meter is a device used to measure how well air moves out of the lungs.
+- Peak flow meter monitoring: A peak flow meter is a device used to measure how well air moves out of the lungs.
 This can help people with asthma monitor their lung function and determine if their asthma is under control or if they need to adjust their medication.

 - Creating an asthma action plan: An asthma action plan is a written plan that outlines how to manage asthma symptoms and flare-ups.
-It should include instructions for taking medications, monitoring symptoms, and when to seek medical help.
+It should include instructions for taking medications, monitoring symptoms, and when to seek medical attention.

 - Regular check-ups: People with asthma should have regular check-ups with their healthcare provider to monitor their asthma and adjust their treatment plan as needed.

 What are Some Conditions that Occur with Asthma?